googleapis/google-cloud-ruby/google-cloud-translate/OVERVIEW.md

 ## Listing supported languages

 Translation API adds new languages frequently.
-You can use {Google::Cloud::Translate::Api#languages} to query the list of supported languages.
+You can use {Google::Cloud::Translate::V2::Api#languages} to query the list of supported languages.

 ```ruby